farridav/slacking/README.md

 # Slacking playground
-A command line script that (given a webhook), reads messages from a file, and posts them to slack, written in Python, Go, and SCALA
+A command line script that (given a webhook), reads messages from a file, and posts them to slack, written in Python3, Go, and SCALA

 ## Setup